aevilla160/hpc_docs/docs/merced_FAQ.md

 >__How do I obtain an account on MERCED cluster?__

 You can request a new user account on MERCED cluster [here](https://ucmerced.service-now.com/servicehub?id=public_kb_article&sys_id=643ea9ff1b67a0543a003112cd4bcba3&form_id=280d8bb04f72f6006137d0af0310c7b0).
-All user accounts on MERCED cluster are associated with that of a faculty PI.
+All user accounts on MERCED cluster are associated with that of a faculty PI (and PI must provide a COA # in the ticket for MERCED recharge service).
 The faculty PI should approve that the export control attestation form, follow the procedure [here](get_started.md) on file is up-to-date and/or complete a new export control attestation form.

 > __How do I install software on a CIRT Managed cluster?__